Learn more about Dime

 What dangerous messages are Republicans pushing?

 Republicans have engaged in immigration and border hysteria for decades.
-But, their rhetoric over the past few years has become more sinister and dangerous.
+But, their rhetoric has become more sinister and dangerous over the past few years.

 Invasion

-Republicans from the leadership on down have begun to push the absurd notion that refugees on our southern border seeking safety in America is somehow an “invasion.”
+Republicans from the leadership on down have begun to push the absurd notion that people seeking safety in America are somehow an “invasion.”
 That kind of rhetoric already had a death count.
 The gunman who killed 11 people in Pittsburgh, Pennsylvania, in 2018, the gunman who killed 23 people in El Paso, Texas, in 2019, and the gunman who killed 11 in Buffalo, New York, in 2022, were all inspired by that lie.
-The gunman who attacked El Paso had posted an anti-Latino screed in which he said the attack was a response to ‘the Hispanic invasion of Texas.’
-The mass murderer who attacked Buffallo warned about an “invasion” over ten times in the racist ramblings he wrote before killing 11 people.
+The gunman who attacked El Paso had posted an anti-Latino screed in which he said the attack was a response to “the Hispanic invasion of Texas.”
+The mass murderer who attacked Buffalo warned about an “invasion” over ten times in the racist ramblings he wrote before killing 11 people.

 Replacement Theory